Welcome to Echoland, Hakuba’s Wine & Dine District

 Echoland has a Yoga studio?

-Ski Rental – Echoland has ski and snowboard rental on the main strip with Central SnowSports and Spicy Rental both opening new stores.
-Rhythm offers pick up/drop off service and also has excellent coffee in their Gloorius Coffee shop inside the store.
+Ski Rental – Echoland has ski and snowboard rental on the main strip with Central SnowSports and Lion Adventure both are opening new flagship stores for Dec 2023.
+Rhythm offers pick up/drop off service and also has excellent coffee in their Glorius Coffee shop inside the store.

 What are you waiting for?
-Visit our main page if you’re interested in staying at some of the nicest ski accommodation in Echoland or want to rent a car for your stay.
+Click below to contact us or visit our main page if you’re interested in staying at some of the nicest ski accommodation in Echoland or want to rent a car for your stay.